Pradhan Mantri Gramin Awas Yojana: Implementation

 The funds are allocated to the states based on 75% weightage of rural housing shortage and 25% weightage of poverty ratio.
 The housing shortage is as per the official published figures of Registrar General of India based on the 2001 Census.

 A software called "AWAAS Soft" was launched in July 2010 to assist in improved administration of this scheme.

+A new survey was conducted in 2018 and the beneficiaries were selected.